 No small business can be successful without first having the funds necessary to get off the ground.

 First, explore the option of obtaining a small business loan from the SBA.
-You can receive loans ranging from $5,000 to as much as $5 million.
+You can receive loans ranging from $5,000 to as much as $5.5 million.
+You can also secure financing from friends, family and investors.

 Without a strong marketing strategy, your products and services will have a difficult time gaining traction.
 You'll want highlight how your business will attract new customers while also providing revenue forecasting.